philipUOIT/livecode-projectile-1/README.md

 ```
  x-position [m], y-position [m], z-position [m]
 ```
-Plot the, you get the familiar parabolic trajectory, which will depend on your constants:
+Plot them and you get the familiar parabolic trajectory, which will depend on your constants:
 ![](plot.png)